 While this is all fine and dandy, for most companies, the bottom line is ... well, the bottom line.
 You need to know what various services cost and what you’re getting for your money.
-Being able to distinguish between PR tools or commercial newswire services including Business Wire, Cision PR Newswire, Cision PR Web, GlobeNewswire, and other news distribution services will help make sure you’re speaking the same language when it comes to purchasing PR agency services.
+Being able to distinguish between PR tools or commercial newswire services, including Business Wire, Cision PR Newswire, Cision PR Web, GlobeNewswire, and other news distribution services, will ensure you’re speaking the same language when it comes to purchasing PR agency services.

 What is a commercial newswire or news agency?